micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>You brought him strife, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>As Targum [Onkelos] renders.
 Another interpretation.
 “You contended with him at the waters of Merivah.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You set upon him with a spurious charge. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>If Moshe exclaimed, “Now listen, rebels”!, what did Aharon and Miriam do?

 ### passuk 9
-<b>Who said of his father and mother, ‘I did not see them.’</b> When they sinned with the golden calf, and I proclaimed, “Whoever is for Hachem, join me”! all the sons of Levi gathered around me.
+<b>Who said of his father and mother, ‘I did not see them.’</b> When they sinned with the golden calf, and I proclaimed, “Whoever is for Adonoy, join me”! all the sons of Levi gathered around me.
 I commanded them to execute a maternal grandfather, if he was an Israelite, or a maternal half-brother, or a son of a daughter, and they did so.
 But this cannot be interpreted literally as a father, or paternal brother, likewise not literally as a son, since they were Levites, and of the tribe of Levi. no one sinned, as it is said, “<i>All</i> the sons of Levi.”
 <b>For they observed your command.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>”You must not have other Gods.”
 <b>And kept Your covenant.</b> The covenant of circumcision. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>For, of those born in the wilderness, the Israelites did not circumcise their children, but they [the Levites] were circumcised, and they circumcised their children.
 [An alternate Rashi text: Those born in the wilderness, as the Israelites did not circumcise their children, but they were circumcised.]